oscartb/tech_challenge/README.md

 **Main goals:**

+* Add VOs in order to avoid primitive obsession.
 * Complete the testing suite.
 * Cleanliness.
 Remove comments and unused stuff :/
 * Revisit Doctrine's entity manager decorator.
 I never did a think like that before.
 For sure there are better ways.
 Take a look and analyze.
-* Coherence, if I passed the entity repository to almost every application service, I have to do it in all of them and do not get the repository from the manager.
+* Coherence, if I passed the entity repository to almost every application service, I should do it in all of them and do not get the repository from the manager.
 * Use  strategy pattern to generate names using multiple strategies
 * Improve the Readme, was poor.